niupuhua1234/TRIMER/README.md

     flux_indole.m
     flix_biomass.m
     ```
-    The following matlab script are demo codes for phenotypes prediction.Phenotypes label, boolean network(***imc1010***) and tiger-trimer model can be found in source_data folder.
+    The following matlab script is  a demo code for phenotypes prediction.Phenotypes label, boolean network(***imc1010***) and tiger-trimer model can be found in source_data folder.
     ```text
     prediction_phenotype.m
      ```